VERY NEWEST: TALES, a portal on oral story-telling

 Of particular use in teaching and learning even Latin with laughter at all levels: /alphabet; /playschool, /terence (Terence's Comedies, and medieval plays based on these, with engravings and manuscript illuminations); and /aucassin, the chant-fable Aucassin and Nicolete, in parallel text, English and French, with its medieval music and with contemporary illuminations, both providing material which can be performed in modern classrooms/ lecture halls.

-being a monk in the
+a monk in the world, a

-world, a hermit in the city:
+hermit in the city:

 /benedict,

-/birgitta, /burningbush, /cloister, /columban, /eremit,
+/birgitta, /burningbush, /cloister, /columban,

-/eremo, /gabrielia,
+/eremit, /eremo,

-/julian, /soulcity
+/gabrielia, /julian, /soulcity

 Pages with external portals/links:

-Pages with internal
+Pages with

-portals/links:
+internal portals/links:

 /amherst,